 - Wait for your bus in a safe place away from the road.
 Respect the property around your stop.

 - Always cross 10 feet in front of the bus.
 Look both ways before crossing the street.
+Follow the bus driver's directions when crossing the street.
 Walk while crossing the road.
-Do not run.

 - Do not push on or near the bus.
-Don’t run to or from the bus.
+Do not run to or from the bus.

 - Always remain seated while riding the school bus.
 Don’t yell or make loud noises.
 It may be distracting to the driver and cause a hazard.